Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 - Changed MAME Output GUI to display Device 3 (for games which allow 3 player support)

-- Changed Shaker Motor Only to Shaker Motor Only / Light Gun Games Only (use this to modify lightgun settings too)
+- Changed Shaker Motor Only to Shaker Motor Only / Light Gun Games Only on GUI (use this to modify lightgun settings too)

 ***New Supported MAME Games***